Have you ever experienced a serious setback?

-Once you’ve done your research, compile a list of blogs you want to focus on and start reading the top posts.
-How do you find the top posts?
-Look for the ones with the highest stats and comments of course.
+Once you’ve done your research, compile a list of bloggers you want to focus on and start reading their top posts.

-Lesson #4 Write Articles That Readers WANT to Read…Starting with the Headline
+Lesson #5 Write Headlines Readers WANT to Read

-Focus on those two ideas when you are writing articles, and, more importantly, headlines.
+Which means you’ll need to focus on those two desires when you are writing articles, and, more importantly, headlines.

 Everyone also has an OBSESSION of some sort or another — food, fashion, family, etc. — something that they think about all the time and will never have enough of.

 If you can combine the obsession with satisfying the desire and/or evoking the fear in the same headline, and then expand on that in your article, you have a winner.